archfizz/slotmachine/README.markdown

 ### Assigning multiple GET parameters to a slot

-If you would like `example.com/?app_data[i]=1` and `example.com/?i=1` to render the same result, just assign an array of GET parameters to the `key` attribute.
+If you would like `example.com/?app_data[i]=1` and `example.com/?i=1` to render the same result, just assign an array of GET parameters to the `keys` attribute.
 This is useful for passing parameters to the Facebook Page Tab, but not having to use `app_data` each time.